-Finally, you arrive at the last stage.
-Previously, you developed, applied and checked your plan.
+Finally, you arrive at the last stage of the Plan-Do-Check-Act cycle.
+Previously, you developed, applied, and checked your plan.
 Now, you need to act.

 If everything seems perfect and your team managed to achieve the original goals, then you can proceed and apply your initial plan.

 It can be appropriate to adopt the whole plan if objectives are met.
 Respectively, your PDCA model will become the new standard baseline.
-However, every time you repeat a standardized plan, remind your team to carefully go through all steps again and try to improve.
+However, every time you repeat a standardized plan, remind your team to go through all steps again and try to improve carefully.

-Plan-Do-Check-Act cycle is a simple, but powerful framework for fixing issues on any level of your organization.
-It can be part of a bigger planning process such as Hoshin Kanri.
+The PDCA cycle is a simple but powerful framework for fixing issues on any level of your organization.
+It can be part of a bigger planning process, such as Hoshin Kanri.

 The repetitive approach helps your team find and test solutions and improve them through a waste-reducing cycle.

-The PDCA cycle includes a mandatory commitment to continuous improvement and it can have a positive impact on productivity and efficiency.
+The PDCA process includes a mandatory commitment to continuous improvement, and it can have a positive impact on productivity and efficiency.

-Last but, not least, keep in mind that the PDCA model requires a certain amount of time and it may not be appropriate for solving urgent issues.
+Finally, keep in mind that the PDCA model requires a certain amount of time, and it may not be appropriate for solving urgent issues.

 Plan-Do-Check-Act cycle is a useful tool that can help your team solve problems much more efficiently.
 PDCA has some significant advantages: